usnistgov/dioptra/docs/source/tutorials/example-pytorch-mnist-membership-inference.rst

 PyTorch MNIST Membership Inference
 ==================================

+.. include:: /_glossary_note.rst

-The demo provided in the Jupyter notebook ``demo.ipynb`` uses Dioptra to run experiments that investigate the membership inference attack when launched on a neural network model trained on the MNIST dataset.
+The demo provided in the Jupyter notebook ``demo.ipynb`` uses Dioptra to run experiments that investigate the membership inference attack when launched on a neural network model trained on the :term:`MNIST` dataset.

 Using this Demo
 ---------------